Terms of Service

 Change Implementation Timeline: The revised Terms of Service become effective exactly ten (10) days after notice is provided to customers.
 Continued use of the Solutions after this effective date constitutes automatic acceptance of the revised terms, creating a clear and predictable transition process that respects ongoing business relationships.

 Most Current Version Access: Oliv maintains the most current version of the Terms of Service at https://oliv.ai/terms-of-service.
-Customers are encouraged to check this location periodically to stay informed about any modifications, ensuring they always have access to the governing terms and can track changes over time.
+Customers are encouraged to check this location periodically to stay informed about any modifications.

 Customer Rights Regarding Changes